 How to tell if your smartphone is being tracked, tapped, or monitored by spy software

-With security being such a hot-button issue for quite a few smartphone users, both iOS and Android have gone to great lengths to improve their platforms.
-There are a few indicators that are displayed to let you know if your microphone is on and recording or even if your location is currently being reported by an app.
-But those things aren’t perfect, and hackers are aware of them too.
+With security being such a hot-button issue for several smartphone users, iOS and Android have gone to great lengths to improve their platforms.
+There are a few indicators that are displayed to let you know if your microphone is on and recording or even if an app is currently reporting your location.
+But those things aren’t perfect, and hackers are aware of them, too.
 So, they do their best to work around them.

 1. Battery drain

-Have you been noticing your phone’s battery life just isn’t what it used to be?
+Have you noticed your phone’s battery life just isn’t what it used to be?
 Even after doing all the troubleshooting and best practices to make sure there’s nothing defective about it.
 If that’s the case, then it might mean someone is tracking your device.

-Because spy software is typically tracking your location or recording audio through your phone’s microphone, it can consume quite a bit of power.
+Because spy software typically tracks your location or records audio through your phone’s microphone, it can consume quite a bit of power.
 Even if it’s not tracking or listening to you, it’s likely uploading your data to a remote server.

 2. Increased data usage

 The thing about spyware is that it’s not just simply collecting data and information from your phone.
 But it’s also uploading it and sending it somewhere.
-That means you’re going to notice a dramatic spike in your phone’s data usage.
+That means you’ll notice a dramatic spike in your phone’s data usage.
 Take just a few moments to look back at your smartphone’s data usage for the past couple of months and verify there’s nothing out of the ordinary.

 3. Strange messages or texts